janmejai/Custom-Bullet-Lists-WordPress/readme.txt

 == Screenshots ==

-1. List of custom bullet options availabla, In the post ditor page.
+1. List of custom bullet options available in the post editor.
-2. How custom bullet options, look in the post editor page.
+2. How custom bullet options, look in the post editor.
 3. Visibility of Custom bullet options on a published page.
 4. Visibility of Custom bullet options on a published page.